AndyDentFree/animashing/OnboardingWiggles/README.md

 Demo archive to accompany an article but useful in its own right.
 It shows a small help toolkit which can be used to provide help overlays in a standard UIKit app.

 In particular, it shows off some minor animation techniques.
-Supernova Studio was used to generate the onboarding animation code.
+[Supernova Studio][SS] was used to generate the onboarding animation code.
 Then the code was refined to get to a usable onboarding toolkit.
 You can see the entire history in this repo starting from the design documents and the initial generated code.

 ![demo](./img/OnboardingDesign_demo_animation.gif)